 The first step towards recovering from gambling addiction is to recognize you have a problem and then take action and ask for help.
 Sober Freedom maintains a 24 hour hotline for people suffering from gambling addiction.
 Call Sober Freedom today at (323) 270-0657 to learn more about treatment options.
 Compulsive gambling can be treated in a local, outpatient facility.
 Sober Freedom can help you find the best possible treatment so that you can get your life back on track..

 Many people think that a compulsive gambler is someone that must gamble every day and is someone that gambles everything they have or more.
-This is not the case.
+This is not always the case.
 Many compulsive gamblers engage in gambling when they feel depressed, experience anxiety or when they experience feelings of inadequacy.
 As such, compulsive gambling is not something that happens every day.

 Some common signs that you may have a gambling problem are: gambling with money that isn’t yours, sneaking around family and significant others to gamble, gambling even though you know you will lose, gambling with money set aside for other things, the inability to stop gambling once you’ve started and experiencing problems with work, family or finances due to gambling.

 No one suffering from gambling addiction should have to worry about how treatment will be paid for.
 Treatment is covered by most insurance providers.
 Paying for a rehab treatment program typically comes from insurance.
 If you have insurance, you’ll be surprised to learn that funding for treatment is readily available and usually encouraged.
 Our staff will contact the insurance provider to determine eligibility.
 We will work hard to find a way to get you the help you deserve.